thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 #### Estimated timing: 15 minutes

-    >**Note**: Please ensure that you have created an Azure Free Account at (https://portal.azure.com/), or Subscribe to Azure Student Package (For Students).
+    >**Note**: Please ensure that you have created an Azure Account with active subscription credit (https://portal.azure.com/), or Subscribe to Azure Student Package (https://aka.ms/student-account).

 In this exercise, you will complete the following tasks: